munificent/craftinginterpreters/book/classes.md

 ^code lox-instance-set-property

 No real magic here.
-We go straight to the Java map in the instance where fields are stored.
-Since we allow freely creating new fields on instances, there's no need to see if the key is already present.
+We stuff the values straight into the Java map where fields live.
+Since Lox allows freely creating new fields on instances, there's no need to see if the key is already present.

 ## Methods on Classes